-Emerging Virtualization Technology
+23 1 Emerging Virtualization Technology Richard Scroggins

-Abstract- Virtualization represents a class of technologies that covers a wide range of applications and implementations.
-Virtualization can be applied to hardware or software and the technologies within the umbrella of virtualization are growing.
-Some organizations are adopting virtualization technologies for the cost savings benefits, but they may not weigh the risks.
+Author: e-mail: mrscroggins1974@gmail.com Abstract-Virtualization represents a class of technologies that covers 24 a wide range of applications and implementations.
+Virtualization can be applied to hardware or software and the 25 technologies within the umbrella of virtualization are growing.
+Some organizations are adopting virtualization 26 27 technologies for the cost savings benefits, but they may not weigh the risks.
 Bizarro and Garcia(2013) write, "As the technology becomes more standardized, server virtualization has become more prevalent.
-Companies are realizing cost savings and greener computing.
-Virtualization may initially appear attractive because of additional capabilities and cost savings, but those benefits come with increased security risks." (p.
+Companies 28 are realizing cost savings and greener computing.
+Virtualization may initially appear attractive because of 29 additional capabilities and cost savings, but those benefits come with increased security risks." (p.
 11).
-As the idea of virtualization grows, so does adoption, and new improvements and virtualization technologies are emerging.
-Every emerging virtualization technology or innovation, however, has pros and cons or benefits and risk.
-Many of the technologies emerging virtualization represent implementation challenge for project managers implementers.
-This research paper will be focused on emerging virtualization technologies, implementation success factors, and virtualization risks.
+As 30 the idea of virtualization grows, so does adoption, and new improvements and virtualization technologies are 31 emerging.
+Every emerging virtualization technology or innovation, however, has pros and cons or benefits and 32 risk.
+Many of the emerging virtualization technologies represent an implementation challenge for project managers 33 and implementers.
+This research paper will be focused on emerging virtualization technologies, implementation 34 success factors, and virtualization risks.
+35 rends in virtualization are always maturing and new technologies are rapidly available for implementation.
+(Bele & Desai, 2012) According to Hamersly and Land (2015), a significant problem exists because some IT professionals are unable to successfully adopt new virtualization technologies.
+The general IT problem is that many IT professionals are not able to successfully implement new virtualization technologies.
+The specific IT problem

-I. Problem Statement
+37 3 Problem Statement